ChristophWurst/ChristophWurst.github.io/_posts/2018-10-22-mixing-nextcloud-globals-into-vue.md

 ## Testing

-This tick is also handy for testing scenarios where the globals aren't available.
+This trick is also handy for testing scenarios where the globals aren't available.
 There a slightly adjusted mixin can provide stubs for Nextcloud's global functions:

 ```js